QuantChain – Executive Summary

 This is a summary whitepaper from the Integrated Engineering Blockchain Consortium describing QuantChain and the native cryptocurrency called Quant.
 The IEBC has four specific goals:

-Our first goal is to impress upon engineers that they are collectively responsible for creating the value upon which money is based.
-Modern civilization could not exist as we know it today without engineers to design, maintain, and renovate the infrastructure upon which society depends.
+Our first goal is to impress upon engineers that they are collectively responsible for creating the infrastructure upon which the value of human productivity is derived.
+Modern civilization could not exist as we know it today without engineers to design, maintain, and renovate the world’s integrated infrastructure.
 QuantChain will measure the true value of engineers and works of engineering in relation to its contribution to human productivity.

 Our second goal is to notify engineers, investors, and entrepreneurs that building blockchain applications specific to the engineering professions will resolve problems of intrinsicality that constrains the current rendition of tokenized ecosystems.
 Blockchain technology cannot reach full potential without first establishing intrinsic value in native tokens.